Tony Finau Betting Profile: The Sentry - PGA TOUR

 Finau's Best Finishes

-- Finau last season played 26 tournaments, picking up two wins with four top-five finishes and eight finishes in the top 10.
+- Finau last season participated in 26 tournaments, picking up two wins with four top-five finishes and eight finishes in the top 10.

 - Last season, one of Finau's two wins came when he shot -24 at the Mexico Open at Vidanta.